-This book, designed as a handbook, provides a systematic treatment of analytical solutions describing groundwater flow during aquifer tests.
-The book integrates the majority of known solutions from well hydraulics and subsurface flow theory, starting with pioneering work from the early 20th century up to the most recent publications in scientific journals.
+This book is designed as a handbook that presents systematically analytical solutions describing groundwater flow during aquifer tests.
+The book covers the majority of known solutions from well hydraulics and subsurface flow theory, from pioneering work from the early 20th century to the most recent publications in scientific journals.
 The book includes about 300 transient solutions covering a wide range of aquifer test scenarios and hydrogeological conditions.
 All the solutions have been thoroughly tested and implemented in the multifunctional ANSDIMAT software.
 The book comprises three parts and is supplemented by appendices.

 The first part of the book is dedicated to basic analytical relationships referring to pumping tests with constant discharge rate.
-Conceptual models describe confined, unconfined, confined–unconfined, inhomogeneous, and fracture-porous aquifers, as well as leaky aquifers and multi-layer aquifer systems.
-Complicating factors such as flow boundaries, aquifer anisotropy, non-uniform aquifer thickness, partial well penetration, wellbore storage and skin, the effect of capillary forces are also considered.
+Conceptual models include confined, unconfined, confined–unconfined, heterogeneous, fracture-porous aquifers, as well as leaky aquifers and multi-layer aquifer systems.
+Complicating factors such as flow boundaries, aquifer anisotropy, non-uniform aquifer thickness, partial well penetration, wellbore storage and skin, the effect of capillary forces are also accounted for.

-The second part focuses on complex pumping test settings and well system configurations.
-Analytical solutions are presented for pumping from a horizontal or inclined well, constant-head tests, multi-well variable-discharge tests, simultaneous pumping from adjacent aquifers and dipole flow tests.
+The second part of the book focuses on complex pumping test settings and well system configurations.
+Analytical solutions are presented for pumping from a horizontal or inclined wells, constant-head tests, multi-well variable-discharge tests, simultaneous pumping from adjacent aquifers and dipole flow tests.
 Detailed descriptions are given for slug and recovery tests.

 The third part of the book contains algorithms for evaluating hydraulic characteristics using analytical and graphical methods, that are incorporated in ANSDIMAT.